2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 NATIONAL DANCER OF THE YEAR COMPETITION

-The 2023 National Dancer of The Year Competition is a separate event held at National Finals with an additional entry fee.
-All contestants must have qualified as a Dancer of the Year Finalist at a 2023 Regional Competition.
-All qualifying Regional Dancer of the Year winners and finalists may compete in the 2023 National Finals Dancer of the Year Competition with one routine of their choosing that competed during the 2023 Rainbow Regional season.
+The 2024 National Dancer of The Year Competition is a separate event held at National Finals with an additional entry fee.
+All contestants must have qualified as a Dancer of the Year finalist at a 2024 Regional Competition.
+LIMITLESS STARZ are only permitted to compete in the Regional Dancer of The Year Competition.
+All qualifying Regional Dancer of the Year winners and finalists may compete in the 2024 National Finals Dancer of the Year Competition with one routine of their choosing that competed during the 2024 Rainbow Regional season and must be listed in the final Dancer of the Year schedule.

-In each of the following Starz of Tomorrow divisions each Dancer of the Year winner receives a $150 cash award and a tiara/cap.
+In each of the following STARZ OF TOMORROW divisions each Dancer of the Year winner receives a $150 Cash Prize and a Tiara/Cap.

 Mini Dancer of the Year (Ages 5 & under)